lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 :Optional parameters:

-    :branch: Git branch to build against. (default: master)
     :git-url: URL to clone project from. (default: $GIT_URL/$GERRIT_PROJECT)
-    :stream: Keyword that can be used to represent a release code-name.
-        Often the same as the branch. (default: master)
     :submodule-timeout: Timeout (in minutes) for checkout operation.
         (default: 10)
-    :submodule-disable: Disable submodule checkout operation.
-        (default: false)
     :gerrit_merge_triggers: Override Gerrit Triggers.

 .. _lf-global-jjb-jenkins-cfg-merge: